 \section{Related Work}

-\textbf{Variational autoencoders (VAEs)} were among the early approaches to crystal structure generation, using learned latent spaces to produce physically plausible atomic arrangements \citep{xie2021crystal, court20203}.
+\textbf{Variational Autoencoders (VAEs)} were among the early approaches to crystal structure generation, using learned latent spaces to produce physically plausible atomic arrangements \citep{xie2021crystal, court20203}.
 Specifically, CDVAE introduced a continuous representation of crystal structures, however, VAEs face challenges in generating structures with strict crystallographic constraints, as their representations often lack direct symmetry considerations.

-\textbf{Diffusion models} like DiffCSP and FlowMM iteratively denoise atomic positions to generate crystal structures, achieving higher stability and validity than earlier VAE approaches \citep{jiao2023diffcsp, miller2024flowmm}.
+\textbf{Diffusion Models} like DiffCSP and FlowMM iteratively denoise atomic positions to generate crystal structures, achieving higher stability and validity than earlier VAE approaches \citep{jiao2023diffcsp, miller2024flowmm}.
 While these models excel at capturing complex chemical landscapes, they face significant inference cost due to multi-step denoising, which limits their scalability for rapidly screening a broad sample of material candidates.

-\textbf{Language models} are scalable and capable when leveraging extensive pre-training on vast text corpora.
+\textbf{Language Models} are scalable and capable when leveraging extensive pre-training on vast text corpora.
 In particular, CrystalLLM \citep{gruver2024finetuned} pioneered the use of fine-tuned LLMs for crystal generation, showcasing the effectiveness of text-based representations for materials prediction.

-\textbf{Symmetry-aware language models} have introduced Wyckoff-position-based representations, leveraging inherent crystallographic symmetries to more effectively constrain the generative process within physical reality.
-WyFormer and CrystFormer \citep{kazeev2024wyckofftransformer, cao2024Cryst} utilized transformer-based architectures to predict atomic positions conditioned explicitly on predefined space groups and chemical formulas.
+\textbf{Symmetry-aware Language Models} have introduced Wyckoff-position-based representations, leveraging inherent crystallographic symmetries to more effectively constrain the generative process within physical reality.
+WyFormer and CrystFormer \citep{kazeev2025wyckofftransformer, cao2024Cryst} utilized transformer-based architectures to predict atomic positions conditioned explicitly on predefined space groups and chemical formulas.
+More recently, CrystalICL~\citep{wang2025crystalicl} pairs a space-group-based crystal tokenization with retrieval-selected few-shot demonstrations to enable in-context learning for conditional generation.
 Although these symmetry-aware methods showed improvements in structural validity, their reliance on explicit formula and space group constraints considerably limits their utility in exploratory \textit{de novo} generation tasks.